PRODUCT COMPARISONS

 • Advanced Imaging — Direct conversion from DICOM and other formats such as AAI, ARW, DCR, HEIC, and RAF to PDF.

-• CAD to PDF — DWG to PDF, DGN to PDF, DXF to PDF, DWF to PDF, RVT to PDF.
+• CAD to PDF — DWG to PDF, DGN to PDF, DXF to PDF, DWF to PDF, and RVT to PDF.

 The rest of this article will look at the following topics: